Raidau/item_descriptions/README.md

-#This is public repository of custom item descriptions for Extended Viewscreen script.
+#Public repository of custom item descriptions for Extended Viewscreen script.

 Place this folder in your Dwarf Fortress/raw and Dwarf Fortress/data/save/<saved_world>/raw folders.